-Individually, Green Mountain Energy, Whole Planet Foundation and Greyston Bakery each have a compelling mission and story to tell, but when they came together to benefit each other, they became even stronger and more able to benefit others around the globe.
+Individually, Green Mountain Energy, Whole Planet Foundation and Greyston Bakery each have a compelling mission and story to tell, but when they came together, they became even stronger and more able to benefit others around the globe.

 Green Mountain Energy Sun Club